tunnckoCore/opensource/packages/glob-cache/README.md

 })();
 ```

-Above you are seeing on a basic solution similar what's done in Jest with the difference
+Above you're looking on a basic solution similar to what's done in Jest with the difference
 that Jest can detect changes only if it's a Git project.
 At least the `--onlyChanged`
 works that way (with Git requirement) - which isn't a big problem of course since mostly
 every project is using Git, but anyway.